NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NICE: NoIsy label CorrEction

 \subsection{Negative Noisy Sample Detection (Neg-NSD)}

 In this module, our goal is to discover all possible \emph{noisy} negative samples, \ie, missing annotated visual relation triplets.
 Meanwhile, Neg-NSD assigns a pseudo positive predicate label for each detected noisy negative sample.
 It is difficult to directly train and evaluate a binary classifier based on these noisy samples, due to the nature of missing annotations in existing negative samples.
 To this end, we propose formulating the negative noisy sample detection as an out-of-distribution (OOD) detection problem~\cite{hendrycks2016baseline}.
-Specifically, we regard all annotated positive samples as in-distribution (ID) training data, and all un-annotated negative samples as OOD test data.
-Neg-NSD is built on top of a plain SGG model (denoted as $\mathtt{F}_{\text{sgg}}^n$), but it is trained with only the annotated positive samples $\bm{\mathcal{T}}^+$.
-In the inference stage, Neg-NSD will predict a score of being foreground and a pseudo positive predicate category for each triplet $t^-_i \in \bm{\mathcal{T}}^-$.
+Specifically, we regard all annotated positive samples as in-distribution (ID) training data, and all unannotated negative samples as OOD test data.
+Neg-NSD is constructed on top of a plain SGG model (denoted as $\mathtt{F}_{\text{sgg}}^n$), but it is trained exclusively with the annotated positive samples $\bm{\mathcal{T}}^+$.
+During the inference stage, Neg-NSD \shr{predicts a score of being foreground and assigns} a pseudo positive predicate category to each triplet $t^-_i \in \bm{\mathcal{T}}^-$.

 Following existing OOD detection methods~\cite{devries2018learning}, we also utilize a confidence-based model, \ie, Neg-NSD consists of two network output branches: 1) a classification branch to predict a probability distribution $\bm{p}$ over all positive predicate categories, and 2) a confidence branch to predict a confidence score $c \in [0, 1]$, which indicates the confidence of being an ID category (foreground).
-During the inference phase, for each sample $t^-_i$, if its confidence score $c_i$ is larger than a threshold $\theta$, we then regard this negative sample as a noisy negative sample, \ie, the detection function $g(\cdot)$ is as:
+During the inference phase, for each sample $t^-_i$, if its confidence score $c_i$ surpasses a threshold $\theta$, we then regard this negative sample as a noisy negative sample, \ie, the detection function $g(\cdot)$ is \shr{defined as follows}:

-When $g(t^-_i) = 1$, the pseudo label of $t^-_i$ is directly derived from the classification branch, \ie, $\arg \max (\bm{p}_i)$.
-Since the predicted average confidence scores vary considerably for different predicate categories, we set different thresholds for head, body, and tail categories.
+When $g(t^-_i) = 1$, the pseudo label of $t^-_i$ is directly derived from the classification branch, \ie, $\arg \max (\bm{p}_i)$. \shr{Due to significant variations in the predicted average confidence scores for different predicate categories}, we set different thresholds for head, body, and tail categories.
 (More details are in Sec.~\ref{sec:6}.)

 \textbf{Training of Neg-NSD.} To train the classification branch and confidence branch, we combine predicted probabilities $\bm{p}_i$ and corresponding target probability distribution $\bm{y}_i$, \ie,